-If the policy is destructive, the user is given the choice to proceed or quit.
+If the policy is destructive, the you are given the choice to proceed or quit.
+This means that you cannot inadvertently destroy the contents of your HSM - you must acknowledge that you know that will happen before you proceed.
 Once a policy is changed, the program reports back the new value of the policy.

-hsm changePolicy -policy <hsm\policy\number> -value <hsm\policy\value> [-force]
+hsm changePolicy -policy <hsm_policy_number> -value <hsm_policy_value> [-force]